alabou/NMOS-MatroxOnly/NMOS With AAC.md

 A Receiver MUST verify that the active config comply with the Receiver's Capabilities.
 If a Receiver support only out-of-band config it SHOULD perform the verification when a Controller PATCH the **/staged** endpoint for activation.
 In this situation, all the out-of-band config MUST be compliant with the Receiver Capabilities.
 Otherwise if a Receiver supports both out-of-band and in-band configs it SHOULD perform the verification of the out-of-band config when a Controller PATCH the **/staged** endpoint for activation and it MUST perform the verification of the in-band configs just-in-time as it decodes the stream.
 In this situation, all the out-of-band and in-band configs MUST be compliant with the Receiver Capabilities.

-The `parameter_sets_flow_mode` Receiver Capability indicates when set to `dynamic` that a Receiver supports decoding an AAC stream where the active config values associated with Flow properties may changes dynamically.
-The Flow properties that are allowed to change correspond to the following attributes of a coded audio Flow: `sample_rate`, `format`, `media_type`, `profile`, `level`, `bit_rate`, `constant_bit_rate` and audio Source: `channels`.
-The "static" mode is more restrictive, requiring active config values associated with Flow attributes to be constant with the exception of the Flow's `bit_rate` attribute that MAY change.The `strict` mode has the further restriction that at most one SPS be used by the coded stream.
+The `parameter_sets_flow_mode` Receiver Capability indicates when set to `dynamic` that a Receiver supports decoding an AAC stream where the active config values associated with Flow attributes may changes dynamically.
+The Flow attributes that are allowed to change correspond to the following attributes of a coded audio Flow: `sample_rate`, `format`, `media_type`, `profile`, `level`, `bit_rate`, `constant_bit_rate` and audio Source: `channels`.
+The `static` mode is more restrictive, requiring active config values associated with Flow attributes to be constant, with the exception of the Flow's `bit_rate` attribute that MAY change.
+The `strict` mode has the further restriction that at most one SPS be used by the coded stream.

 Informative note: The Flow bit_rate attribute is not included in the previous criterion to allow adapting to IP usable bandwidth changing conditions in `static` mode.
 The Source channels is considered part of the information associated with a Flow.